Monthly Archives: August 2009

 Pucker up!

-My niece traveled around Europe this summer and all I got was…a thoughtful gift of limoncello.
-Most of this Italian lemon liqueur is produced in Southern Italy, but my gift was produced at the Cavalin Distillery, in the heart of … Continue reading
+Most of this Italian lemon liqueur is produced in Southern Italy, but my gift was produced at the Cavalin Distillery, in the heart of the Veneto region.
+The Sorrento lemon is often used, but the varieties vary by region.

 1 Comment